tanyag01/IT-Ticketing-Portal/README.md

 Passwords are securely hashed
-Role-based authorization enforced across the app Production deployment should use a WSGI server (Gunicorn)
+Role-based authorization enforced across the app Production deployment should use a WSGI server (Gunicorn) ⚠️ Do not use the Flask development server in production.

 🚧 Notes & Limitations
 Virtual environments (venv, .venv) are intentionally excluded from the repository